-Perhaps a most frequently asked question, the truth is that while Bali isn’t that expensive, it isn’t as cheap as one would expect, either.
-As a popular destination for people all over the world, especially Australians, the prices aren’t as low as Vietnam or Cambodia, especially in some particular categories.
+Perhaps a most frequently asked question, the truth is that while Bali isn’t that expensive; it isn’t as cheap as one would expect, either.
+As a popular destination for people all over the world, especially Australians, the prices aren’t as low as Vietnam or Thailand, especially in some particular categories.
 It’s worth remembering that you can splurge as much as you want, and for this guide, we are going with my usual mid-range price/summary:

 Accommodation: ~30 USD per person per night based on two sharing

-Meals: we usually hovers around 90k rupiahs per person in mid-range places, but we also spent up to almost 400k per person at expensive restaurants.
+Meals: we usually hover around 90k rupiahs per person in mid-range places, but we also spent up to almost 400k per person at expensive restaurants.